Is Surrogacy Legal in the State of Maryland?

 Is Surrogacy Legal in Maryland?

-• Maryland does not have a single comprehensive surrogacy statute, but gestational surrogacy is generally supported through established court practices.
+• Maryland has no single comprehensive surrogacy statute; surrogacy is supported through established court practice and case-by-case procedures in the circuit courts.